polterguy/lizzie/docs/introduction.md

 expressions.
 This process is relatively expensive in terms of CPU usage.
 However, if you know that you will bind to the same type frequently, you can internally cache your binder, for then to `Clone` your _"master"_ binder each time you want to evaluate a piece of Lizzie code bound towards the same `Binder` type.
+If you want to take this approach, you'll have to explicitly supply your `Binder` to the compilation process as you compile your Lizzie code.
+This can be achieved by e.g. using the overloaded method to `LambdaCompiler.Compile` that expects an explicit binder.

-For a web application, frequently compiling a new piece of Lizzie snippet, this would probably increase the performance of the compilation process by several orders of magnitudes.
+For a web application, frequently compiling a new piece of Lizzie snippet, this approach would probably increase the performance of the compilation process by several orders of magnitudes.

+#### Caching your Lizzie lambda object

 If you know that you will evaluate the same snippet of Lizzie code multiple times, you can also cache the lambda returned by the compilation process itself.
 Which would further increase your performance.

-However, Lizzie will never be as fast as compiled C# code, due to its dynamic nature.
+Notice!
+Lizzie will regardless of how much you optimize it, never be as fast as a compiled piece of C# code.
+However, by intelligently caching your code, and/or binders, you can dramatically improve its performance.

 ### Donate